zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq.md

  **NOTE** Do not use the SSL Admin site for production certs.

  * * *

  ### Compile on Save

- ***What is Compile on Save ?**
+**What is Compile on Save ?**

-Compile on Save is a TypeScript option that   .
-To use it, make sure that TypeScript 2.0.3 was installed on your machine.
+Compile on Save is a **TypeScript** option that   .
+To use it, make sure that **TypeScript** 2.0.3 was installed on your machine.
 The version can be verified by executing the following  command:

 ```bash
 $>tsc -version
 ```
-Then, verify that when a typescript file is saved, that  the following text is displayed in the bottom left corner of your the visual studio application.
+Then, verify that when a **TypeScript** file is saved, that the following text is displayed in the bottom left corner of your the **Visual Studio** application.

 ![alt-text](../media/portalfx-ide-setup/ide-setup.png "CompileOnSaveVisualStudio")